brontosaurusrex/brontosaurusrex.github.io/_posts/2017-04-06-yubuntu-to-drop-yunity.md

 ---
 What Mark didn't say

 > We were secretly using Brontolabs Postbang configurations for years on our desktops, yunity was just a camuflage and a diversion, so we could penetrate the promising server in cloud market. yubuntu phone, lol, don't get me started.
 We will now seriously re-enter desktop market, our new strategy is basically: put icons at the bottom.
 It's true.
+And a picture is worth a thousand words, so here is our strategy explained with this fancy cubes:

 ![](https://insights.ubuntu.com/wp-content/uploads/226b/Snappy-Core-in-the-Cloud.png)